 Community-wide regulation of medical devices commenced with the introduction of Council Directive 90/385/EEC of 20 June 1990 on the approximation of the laws of the Member States relating to active implantable medical devices.
-Two further "base" directives followed that cover all other medical devices: The Medical Devices Directive 93/42/EEC and The In Vitro Diagnostics Directive 98/79/EC.
-All three "base" directives are similar in content and structure.
-However, it should be noted that, in addition to dealing with the particular subject matter, the Medical Devices Directive and the In Vitro Diagnostics Directive also contained amendments to the previous device directives.
-The Medical Devices Directive amended articles in the Active Implantable Medical Devices Directive, while the In Vitro Diagnostics Directive amended articles in the Medical Devices Directive.
+Two further 'base' directives followed that covered all other medical devices: The Medical Devices Directive 93/42/EEC and The In Vitro Diagnostics Directive 98/79/EC.
+Two new Regulations have been published in 2017 to replace these three 'base' directives